hoooknew/pancake-spotify-player/docs/features-and-bugs.md

   - [ ] have the option of responding into the windows media keys?

-- [x] create a github actions workflow to create releases
 - [ ] change the CD so it triggers on the push of a release tag instead of a dispatch that makes the tag.
-- [x] make a readme that explains the app functionality
-  - [ ] is there anything inside worth explaining how it works?

 - [ ] expose errors in the login to the user.